McSWEENEY’S QUARTERLY GIFT SUBSCRIPTION

 And then?

-Keep an eye out for our upcoming manifesto and twenty-fifth anniversary issues, plus more thrilling and innovative collections of the kind of cutting-edge literary content readers of McSweeney’s Quarterly Concern have come to expect for over two decades.
+Keep an eye out in 2024 for our twenty-fifth anniversary lunchbox issue, an issue centered entirely around manifestos past and future, and more of the thrilling and innovative collections of of cutting-edge literary content that readers of McSweeney’s Quarterly Concern have come to expect for over two decades.

 Looking to get your future McSweeney’s reader caught up?
 Send them Issues 63–67 for one low price with our latest catch-up bundle.